iterative/google-kaggle-competition-data-pipeline/README.md

 Each stage is defined in a separate python file in `src` folder.
 At this moment there are two stages:
 - `unzip_dataset` - unzips file with all data
 - `split_dataset` - splits data to train/val/test datasets.
 The split ratio is defined in `params.yaml` file.
-- `zip_dataset` - zips the train/val/test folders from the previous stage into one zip file.
+- `zip_dataset` - zips the train/val/test folders from the previous stage into one zip file. -->

+### How to prepare new dataset

+You may get inspired by `prepare_data.ipynb` that is in the folder of each dataset.
+In general, the workflow for creating a new dataset is as follows:
+1) Download the original dataset with labels.
+2) Load the dataset with labels into Voxel51 and do some preprocessing if it is needed.
+3) Export the dataset in `FiftyOneImageClassificationDataset` export format.
+4) Do stratified split of the dataset to multiple zip files if you want.
+Attach information about the partition into the `label.json` file.
+5) Upload the zip files to the cloud storage.

-### How to setup the local environment for this pipeline
+### How to setup the local environment
 Сreate and activate a virtual environment

 ```